cryogen-project/cryogen-docs/resources/templates/md/docs/writing-posts.md

 You can probably see how this would be tedious to maintain if you decided to change your prefix or remove it completely though.
 Suddenly all your images would be missing from your posts.

 So how do you include images in your posts?
-Just go with the first example I provided.
+Just go with the first example provided.
 Cryogen is smart enough to inject your `blog-prefix` in front of any local images that you include in your posts.
 Now if your blog prefix was `/blog`, this:

 ```
 ![Image 1](/img/img01.png)